 Fortunately, mindfulness practices like Lovingkindness Meditation can help, as can positive affirmations.
 For those who really struggle with self-love, talking to a Cognitive Behavioral Therapist can help you understand the root of your feelings about yourself so that you can re-orient your thought patterns and learn to be easier on yourself.

 2 – Choose Courage Over Comfort (This is Huge for Resilience!)

-Learn how to tolerate emotional discomfort like anger, sadness, and mental fatigue.
-Practice the kind of emotionally agility you need to ride the waves.
+Learn how to tolerate emotional discomforts like anger, sadness, and mental fatigue.
+Practice the kind of emotional agility you need to ride the waves.

 Why is this so difficult for us?
 Well, as Abramson notes, “Most people aren’t afraid of failure; they’re afraid of how failure will make them feel.”